felixroden/weather-app-js/README.md

 # Weather App

 This project is a simple weather app that fetches and displays the current weather for a specified city or the user's current location.
-It leverages the OpenWeatherMap API to provide accurate and up-to-date weather data in a user-friendly interface.
+It leverages the OpenWeatherMap API to provide accurate and up-to-date weather data.

 ## Features

 - **Search by City Name**: Fetch and display the current weather for any specified city.
 - **Geolocation-Based Weather**: Get the current weather for the user's current location using geolocation.
-- **Detailed Weather Information**: Display essential weather information including temperature, weather description, and a weather icon.
+- **Detailed Weather Information**: Display weather information including temperature, weather description, and a weather icon.

-## Technologies Used
+## Built using

 - **HTML**: For structuring the web page.
 - **CSS**: For styling the web page.
-- **JavaScript**: For making API requests and dynamically updating the UI.
+- **JavaScript**: For making API requests and updating the UI.
 - **OpenWeatherMap API**: For fetching weather data.

 ## Getting Started